RunestoneInteractive/RunestoneServer/README.rst

 More Documentation
 ------------------

-I have begun a project to document the `Runestone Interactive <https://runestone.academy/runestone/static/authorguide/index.html>`_ tools
+I have begun a project to document the `Runestone Academy <https://runestone.academy/ns/books/published/authorguide/index.html>`_ tools

-* All of the Runestone Interactive extensions to sphinx:
+* All of the Runestone Academy extensions to sphinx:

   * Activecode -- Interactive Python in the browser
   * Codelens  -- Step through code examples and see variables change